maxludden/supergene-v2/books/book05/md/chapter-1767.md

 Han Sen was taking a ten-minute break, hiding in the pool.
 He eventually heard footsteps approach.

 “Shit!
-Where did that *sshole go!
+Where did that asshole go!
 How the hell does a Baron have this much power, endurance, and skill?” growled a rough voice from close-by.

 It was the Viscount with a sword.
 Han Sen had learned that his name was Hawei.